 In the age of information overload, traditional time management techniques simply don’t cut it when it comes to overflowing inboxes, ever-expanding to-do lists and endless, pointless meetings.
 Thankfully there is a better way: The Way of the Productivity Ninja.

 I have written about 5 Ways To Change Your Life Through Mind Mapping, which I'd recommend you soak up for how powerful this tool can be for your life.
 This book will make a big difference not just to your creativity but also to your memory retention, concentration, productivity etc. Mind maps can practically be used for all aspects of your life including writing lists, note taking and making etc.

 You'll not believe how much fear I had about starting this blog (which was something completely outside of my comfort zone).
 I worried alot about being judged and how I would be perceived etc. Pressfield refers to this as “resistance” in this book.
 The more resistance you experience with something you want to do, the surer you can be that it is the best thing for your personal growth and development.
 The more scared you're the more you need to do it to honour yourself.
 Having reflected on 5 Lessons from My Crazy Odd Jobs, I realise that where I have been myself the most and become successful as a result, have come from things that I was very afraid to do but did them anyway.

 I hope you enjoy checking out and reading some of these books.
 There are many more I could have added and many more I still need to read and will add as time passes.

-Do me a favour please, if you read any of these books and find them useful, please share your experience below by commenting so that other people seeking Financial Independence and Freedom in their lives can learn too.
+Do me a favour please, if you read any of these books and find them useful, please share your experience below by commenting so that other people can learn too.

 Do please share this post if you found it useful, and remember, in all things be thankful and Seek Joy.